bionanotechie/Genome-Assembly-Bacterial/README.md

 <a name="gup"></a>
 ## Step 1: Base Calling with Guppy
-As mentioned earlier this is required as the data that is outputted via the sequencer is different from those outputted via a short read sequencer.
+Oxford Nanopore long-read sequencing works by doing the following: pass a single strand of DNA through a membrane with a nanopore and apply a voltage difference across the membrane.
+By doing so the nucleotides present in the pore will affect the pore’s electrical resistance so current measurements over time indicate the sequence of DNA bases passing through the pore.
+This  current signal is the raw data gathered by an ONT sequencer.

+Basecalling for ONT devices is the process of translating this raw signal into a DNA sequence.
 Guppy runs via a neural network and can work off GPUs and CPUs.

 **Running Guppy:**